QwikDev/qwik/packages/qwik/src/core/api.md

 // @public
 export const useLexicalScope: <VARS extends any[]>() => VARS;

+// Warning: (ae-incompatible-release-tags) The symbol "useMount$" is marked as @public, but its signature references "MountFn" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "useMount$" is marked as @public, but its signature references "ServerFn" which is marked as @alpha
+// Warning: (ae-incompatible-release-tags) The symbol "useMount$" is marked as @public, but its signature references "Resource" which is marked as @alpha
 //
 // @public
-export const useMount$: (first: ServerFn) => void;
+export const useMount$: <T>(first: ServerFn<T>) => Resource<T>;

+// Warning: (ae-incompatible-release-tags) The symbol "useMountQrl" is marked as @public, but its signature references "MountFn" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "useMountQrl" is marked as @public, but its signature references "ServerFn" which is marked as @alpha
+// Warning: (ae-incompatible-release-tags) The symbol "useMountQrl" is marked as @public, but its signature references "Resource" which is marked as @alpha
 //
 // @public
-export const useMountQrl: (mountQrl: QRL<ServerFn>) => void;
+export const useMountQrl: <T>(mountQrl: QRL<ServerFn<T>>) => Resource<T>;

 // @alpha
 export const useOn: (event: string, eventQrl: QRL<(ev: Event) => void>) => void;